ramiro/Pocket-Plus-Calibre-Plugin/README.md

 **MY CURRENT WORKFLOW**

 I often (each day or every second day) send new things [1] from my Pocket to my Kindle.
 When I research some particular topic I use tags to fetch only articles related to the given topic, e.g., “python testing”, and then I have a nice book only on that topic.
-For each of this type of books you can just copy paste my plugin and change the variables at the top of the file to have a few lines of action in your workflow.
+For each of this type of books you can just copy paste this plugin and change the variables at the top of the file to have a few lines of action in your workflow.

 ```python
 # [1]